corviato1/corviato1-Votez-v2/README.md

 # Notes
---We need our own gateway
+We need our own gateway